 Of the 4578 records retrieved by the search, twenty eight studies reported in 21 papers met the inclusion criteria (Fig. 1 Flow diagram and Table 1 Characteristics of included studies).

-Fig. 1 Flow diagram of the study selection process

-The parent studies were all conducted in Africa, 13 in East Africa (Adriko 2014; Ayele 2008; Dawson 2013; Erko 2013; Koukounari 2013; Legesse 2007; Legesse 2008; Shane 2011; Sosa-Figueiredo 2010; Sousa-Figueiredo 2013, Standley 2010; Speich 2010; Stothard 2009), six in West Africa (Kremsner 1994; De Clercq 1997; De Clercq 1997; Coulibaly 2011; Coulibaly 2013; Tchuem Tchuente 2013) and one study in Southern Africa, Zimbabwe (Midzi 2009).
-No study has been conducted in Central or North Africa and Colley 2013 has not been assigned a specific country.
-Three of the studies were conducted in the 1990s and used the older version of CCA (Kremsner 1994; De Clercq 1997; De Clercq 1997), the rest were conducted after the new millennium.
+The parent studies were all conducted in Africa, 13 in East Africa, 21-33 six in West Africa34-38 (Kremsner 1994; De Clercq 1997; De Clercq 1997; Coulibaly 2011; Coulibaly 2013; Tchuem Tchuente 2013) and one study in Southern Africa, Zimbabwe.39 No study has been conducted in Central or North Africa and one study40 was not assigned a specific country.
+Three of the studies were conducted in the 1990s and used the older version of CCA34-35 the rest were conducted after the new millennium.
 None of the studies was a randomized control trial.
 Twenty-six studies assessed POC-CCA for the diagnosis of S. mansoni infection and two S. haematobium infection.
 None assessed POC-CCA for the detection of S. japonicum infection.

-Table 1 Characteristics of the included studies in the systematic review
+Table 1.
+Characteristics of the included studies in the systematic review

-One multi-centre study involving five countries (Cameroon, Cote d’Ivoire, Ethiopia, Kenya and Uganda) that were reported in Colley 2013 were managed as separate studies (see Fig. 1).
-The studies (Coulibaly 2011 and Tchuem Tchuente 2013) which were conducted in different endemicity settings (low, moderate and high) were managed as separate studies (Coulibaly 2011-study 1; Coulibaly 2011-study 2; Coulibaly 2011-study 3; Tchuem Tchuente 2013-study 1; Tchuem Tchuente 2013-study 2; Tchuem Tchuente 2013-study 3).
-One study (Koukounari 2013) that assessed adults and children and reported data separately was managed as two study-data points (Koukounari 2013-study1; Koukounari 2013-study 2).
-One publication (Colley 2013) was included because it reported primary data of a five-country study some of which were not available in the individual country studies.
-Some authors were contacted for data (Adriko 2014; Standley 2010; Sousa-Figueiredo 2013).
+One multi-centre study40 involving five countries (Cameroon, Cote d’Ivoire, Ethiopia, Kenya and Uganda) were managed as separate studies (see Fig. 1).
+Two studies37-38 which were conducted in different endemicity settings (low, moderate and high) were managed as separate studies (Coulibaly 2011-study 1; Coulibaly 2011-study 2; Coulibaly 2011-study 3; Tchuem Tchuente 2012-study 1; Tchuem Tchuente 2012-study 2; Tchuem Tchuente 2012-study 3).
+One study25 that assessed adults and children and reported data separately was managed as two study-data points (Koukounari 2013-study1; Koukounari 2013-study 2).
+One publication40 was included because it reported primary data of a five-country study some of which were not available in the individual country studies.
+Some authors were contacted for data.21,30,31

-SINGLE POC-CCA TEST VERSUS SINGLE KATO-KATZ REFERENCE STANDARD
+POC-CCA VERSUS KATO-KATZ

+a) Single POC-CCA versus single Kato-Katz

-The accuracy of single POC-CCA test compared to single Kato-Katz reference standard (41.7 mg duplicate slides) for the detection of S. mansoni infection were investigated by seven studies (Shane 2011; Tchuem Tchuente 2012; Coulibaly 2011; Adriko 2014; Erko 2013; Standley 2010; Sousa-Figueiredo 2013) from Kenya, Cameroon, Cote d'Ivoire, Uganda, Ethiopia, Kenya and Uganda.
+The accuracy of single POC-CCA test compared to single Kato-Katz reference standard (41.7 mg duplicate slides) for the detection of S. mansoni infection were investigated by seven studies21, 24,28,30,31,36,38 from Kenya, Cameroon, Cote d'Ivoire, Uganda, Ethiopia, Kenya and Uganda, respectively.
 The meta-analysis showed pooled sensitivity of the POC-CCA test to be high [0.90, 95% CI 0.84 to 0.94] but low specificity [0.56, 95% CI 0.54 to 0.61] (Fig. 2).
 There appeared to be some variation in specificity of POC-CCA but sensitivity was relatively stable across the studies.

-Fig. 2 Diagnostic accuracy of single POC-CCA versus Kato-Katz reference standard for the detection of S. mansoni infection

-For POC-CCA, trace was considered as positive

-Kato-Katz consisted of single stool with duplicate slides (41.7mg of stool sample each)

-Data points for Tchuem Tchuente 2012 and Erko 2013 were extracted from Colley et al. 2013 that reported primary data from a multi-country study in Africa

-Standley 2010 and Shane 2011 did not use POC-CCA cassettes but reagent strips that preceded the cassette formulation